username-pass/bookmarklets/README.md

 * yt comments

 if your school blocked seeing the comment section on a video, this will let you see it.

-## good job. you red all the bullet points and wasted your time.